infovore/capistrano-rsync-plugin/README.md

-# Capistrano::Rsync
+# Capistrano 3.7+ rsync plugin

 A plugin for Capistrano 3.7+ to enable deployment with RSync.
-Entirely adapted from [a gist by Stefan Daschek](https://gist.github.com/noniq/f73e7eb199a4c2ad519c6b5e2ba5b0df)
+Entirely adapted from [a gist by Stefan Daschek](https://gist.github.com/noniq/f73e7eb199a4c2ad519c6b5e2ba5b0df).

 ## Installation